PURSUE A PH.D. IN ONE OF THE BEST GRADUATE PROGRAMS IN PLANT SCIENCES IN THE USA

 UF/IFAS College of Agricultural and Life Sciences PhD student Natasha Sng was born in Singapore and dreamed of going to space.
 She is following that dream through the Plant Molecular and Cellular Biology Program.Watch the Video

 Karen Koch is the 2016 recipient of the Charles Reid Barnes Award, the American Society of Plant Biologists (ASPB)’s first honor.
 According to ASPB 'Karen has excelled in research, in the training of students of plant biology, and in service to the Society.
 Her research on carbohydrate metabolism and sugar signaling is known internationally and her training of plant biology students is legendary'.

 Kevin Folta received the prestigious 2016 Borlaug CAST (Council for Agricultural Science and Technology) Communication award.
 Folta excels on communicating science to non-scientific audiences.
 His blog (Illumination) covers events at the interface between society and science and his weekly podcast (Talking Biotech) discusses genetic improvements in agriculture.
-Besides his abilities to engage diverse audiences about anything related to science, as a the Horticultural Sciences Department chair, Folta coordinates and supports more than 50 research programs statewide.
 His lab uses novel genomics approaches to identify genes related to flavor and disease resistance.